ofirDubi/Tremp/README.md

 ## The Database
 I'm probably gonna use OpenStreetMap
 Advantages -
-    * open data about wayy and routes
+    * open data about ways and routes
     * can provide distance.
     * has data about bus stations
     * Has speed limit of some ways, not all of them